 If we also happen to have a brain that’s hard-wired towards anxiety, it’s highly adept at finding something, literally anything, to worry about.
 Sometimes those concerns will be very rational, other times they may not be.
-We can easily get stuck in certain patterns of negative thinking that may feel obsessive and counter-productive.
-When we sit in a constant state of stress, anxiety, and fear both our emotional and physical health can significantly suffer.
-Fortunately there are many tools and techniques that can help us to manage stress and anxiety better.
+We can easily get stuck in certain patterns of negative thinking that become obsessive and counter-productive.
+There are many tools and techniques that can help us manage it much better.

 Counseling can help you:

 - Better understand patterns and triggers in how you think, feel, behave, and perceive the world

 - Understand and manage the physiological, not just mental, impacts of stress and anxiety

 - Develop new coping skills and tools such as cognitive reframing, relaxation techniques, and mindfulness

 - Address the use of alcohol and/or drugs

 - Explore and improve your relationships and support system

 - Understand the impact of your personal history on your personality development

 - Improve how you make decisions, prioritize, problem-solve, and manage conflict